Tyler Peach is a Laker.

 Partly because of its top-tier coaching staff.
 Jasna Rather, a former Olympic bronze medalist, has coached the Rams for 16 seasons and was selected in the TXWES Hall of Fame.
 The team’s women’s coach, Doru Georghe, was the U.S. Women’s National Team’s head coach for 18 years and is a 15-time Romanian National Champion who was named to the U.S. Table Tennis Hall of Fame.

-Willy Leparulo, who also serves as the president of the National Collegiate Table Tennis Association (NCTTA), has dealt with the Rams on multiple fronts.
+Willy Leparulo, who also serves as the president of the National Collegiate Table Tennis Association (NCTTA) and has spoken with us about some table tennis history, has dealt with the Rams on multiple fronts.
 He said the success trickles down from the funding athletic directors give to the table tennis programs.

 “The universities that do well in college table tennis, they all fund it,” Leparulo said.
 “From the funding comes resources, and from resources comes success.
 That’s the name of the game.”